Turahalli Forest

 The Thurahalli Forest or Thurahalli Park is a dry and deciduous forest.
 It is located about 20 km from Bengaluru off Kanakapura Road.
 It is 13 km from Banashankari and can be overseen from the NICE road.
-Entry inside the park has been banned for everybody as it is now a reserved forest.
+The Turahalli Forest is divided in three parts, the Turahalli State Forest, the Turahalli Minor Forest (where there's a Tree Park), and a section near Dr Rajkumar's Samadhi.
+Entry inside the Turahalli State Forest section has been banned for everybody as it is now a reserved forest but visitors can enter the Tree Park.
 However, the surrounding roads have become a hot spot for cyclists and runners alike.

 It has a nice view and a small Shani temple on top of a rocky hill.
 As of today, Thurahalli forest is said to be Bengaluru's only surviving forest.

 Rocks in the forest used to provide outdoor bouldering opportunities to the cities residents and had multiple established routes.

 Wildlife

 Flora

 The majority of trees are eucalyptus.
 During August, the orchids (Habenaria roxburghii) bloom, giving a brilliant white colour to contrast the green of the forest.
 The rocky terrains are great for lianas, the most common being Opilia amentacea.
 They bloom during the summer.
 These are mostly located in the Northern edge of the forest, surrounded by figs (Ficus tinctoria), nerale-mara (Syzygium cumini) and rocks.
 The most common herb is the Byttneria herbacea.
 It blooms throughout the year.
 Its flowers attract many beetles.
 Legumes, specifically Indigofera karnatakana are found here.
 Ixora pavetta bloom during the summer.
 They have an intoxicating fragrance.